 Launched in 2011 in Calgary, Alberta, the Craft Beer Market is a trendy casual dining establishment.
 Their restaurants focus on local craft beers and they serve a variety of pub-type foods.

 While the chain is originally from Alberta, they also have locations in British Columbia and Ontario.
-In Vancouver there is the Craft Beer Market location at Olympic Village and a second is opening soon at English Bay Beach.
-They also have a couple of places in Calgary and one each in Edmonton, Ottawa, Toronto and Kelowna (in BC’s interior).
+In Vancouver there is the Craft Beer Market location at Olympic Village.
+As of the spring of 2021, there is a second one at English Bay Beach.
+The company also has a couple of places in Calgary and one each in Edmonton, Ottawa, Toronto and Kelowna (in BC’s interior).

 Locations & Hours